zenml-io/zenml/examples/cortex/README.md

 Currently, the `CortexDeployer` step only works with a local orchestrator backend.

 ## Next Steps
 Cortex makes it super easy to deploy your models straight to end-points in your cluster.
+A big thank you to the cortex team for helping out in this integration and example!